What To Know About the Equifax Data Breach and Identity TheftSeptember 19, 2017

 The recent breach of Equifax is a reminder that we must all take steps to protect our financial information.
-In light of the breach, each of MUST act now.
+In light of the Equifax data breach, each of us MUST act now.

 You must consider a credit freeze or credit monitoring services.
 Quarterly checks of your Free Credit Report may not be enough.
 I learned about numerous attempts to access my personal information from the credit monitoring discussed below.
 Since I had the freeze in place, my information was not released.